Attendance

 Regular School Attendance is Important!

-When a student shows a history of poor attendance and excessive tardiness, families are required to meet with Preschool administration and develop and attendance plan of action.
-Our goal is to provide support so that your child may participate in the program on a consistent basis.
-Your child will have better developmental and educational outcome with regular attendance.
-If a high rate of absenteeism continues, your child may be disenrolled from the program.
-Tardiness and early releases are interruptions to the instructional programs.
+If the Preschool staff does not hear from your family within five days from the date of the letter, your child will be withdrawn from the program.
+When a student shows a history of poor attendance and excessive tardiness, families must meet with Preschool administration and develop an attendance plan of action.
+Our goal is to provide support so your child can consistently participate in the program.
+Regular attendance will improve your child's developmental and educational outcomes.
+If a high absenteeism rate continues, your child may be disenrolled from the program.
+Tardiness and early releases interrupt the instructional programs.